SpencerPresley/COSC425-DATA/README.md

 </br>

-### 3. Setting up a Virtual Environment (Optional but Recommended)
+### 3. Virtual Environment (Optional but Recommended)

-> [!NOTE]
-> Now that you've created and entered your project directory, you can set up a virtual environment.
+Now that you've created and entered your project directory, you can set up a virtual environment.

-> For detailed instructions on setting up and using virtual environments, see our [Python Installation Guide - Virtual Environments Section](./additional_information/_guides/_python_install.md#setting-up-virtual-environments).
+For detailed instructions on setting up and using virtual environments, see our [Python Installation Guide - Virtual Environments Section](./additional_information/_guides/_python_install.md#setting-up-virtual-environments).

->
-> After setting up your virtual environment, return here to continue with the next steps.
+After setting up your virtual environment, return here to continue with the next steps.

 </br>

-### 4. Environment Setup
+### 4. Environment Variables

 **Create a `.env` file inside the directory you just created.**